 The treatment for BPPV consists of the chiropractor performing a technique called Epley maneuver.
 After the chiropractorhas found what side the otoliths move, using the Dix-Hall Pike Test, it is then performed again.
 30 seconds pass until the symptoms calm down.

 Firstly, the patient starts by sitting upright with their head turned 45 degrees to the affected side.

 Laying on their back, the patient’s head hangs about 30 degrees over the edge of the bed with the affected ear to the ground, then rotated by 90 degrees to face the opposite side.

 The head is held here as the patient rolls their body onto their side.

 The head is rotated so the patient is facing downward.
 Their nose is 45 degrees below horizontal.

 The patient then sits up sideways keeping the head in position.

-Treatment is usually very effective.
-As a result patients are often symptom free after a few treatments.
+Treatment is usually very effective and patients are often symptom-free after a few treatments.
 After treatment, our chiropractors at Chiro & Sports Med recommend that for 48 hours you do not drive.
 Try and avoid any quick movement with the neck.
 Sleeping upright with upper body 45 degrees raised, either in a chair or building up with pillows in bed will help.
 BPPV can be intermittent and may be present for a day, few weeks, or disappear and return.